La Cucaracha (newspaper): History

 While Juan and Deborah Espinosa attended the University of Colorado Boulder, they were active in El Movimiento and student civil rights groups such as United Mexican American Students (UMAS).
 They started a student newspaper, El Diario de la Gente, to build cultural awareness of their community.
 They saw themselves being misrepresented by white mass media outlets and desired an outlet to tell their own stories.

 After graduating, the couple moved to Pueblo, Colorado, which had large population of Chicanos.

 In November 1975, the creators met with the Pueblo community at El Centro Quinto Sol to gather support for a Chicano newspaper, and recruit staff and supporters.

 The Espinosas, David Martinez, and Pablo Mora began publishing La Cucaracha in 1976.
 The first issue was published on May 3, 1976 to celebrate Cinco de Mayo.

 The newspaper was published under the umbrella organization Producciones Estrella Roja.
 This was a nonprofit media center located in Pueblo, which also published materials for the Latino Chamber of Commerce.

 La Cucaracha was part of the Chicano Press Association.

 Their offices were visited by many recognized figures in the Chicano movement and other civil rights groups.
-John Trudell and Carter Camp from the American Indian Movement, Daniel Valdez from El Teatro Campesino, Puertorican Independence advocate Juan Corretijer, and many others.
+John Trudell and Carter Camp from the American Indian Movement, Daniel Valdez from El Teatro Campesino, Puerto Rican Independence advocate Juan Corretjer, and many others.

 Mission and purpose

 In the first issue, the editors framed themselves as presenting the opposite side of journalism as the Star Journal-Chieftain and standing apart from other Spanish-speaking media such as Radio KAPI and El Progresso.

-They chose the name "La Cucaracha" because of the symbolism of the cockraoch: the "lowly insect which has roamed the Earth since before the dinosaurs and has survived every natural catastrophe...
+They chose the name "La Cucaracha" because of the symbolism of the cockroach: the "lowly insect which has roamed the Earth since before the dinosaurs and has survived every natural catastrophe...
 The Chicano too, has survived."
-They cited General Francisco Villa's use of the name for his supply train and as a marching song, and author Oscar Zeta Acosta who wrote Revolt of the Cockraoch People.
+They cited General Francisco Villa's use of the name for his supply train and as a marching song, and author Oscar Zeta Acosta who wrote Revolt of the Cockroach People.

 La Cucaracha eventually had a reach of 36 states and 6 countries.